lTheFinnl/Modern-Logo-Generator/README.md

 Images can be easily saved to the "/saved_logos/" folder within the script directory as well.

-The script could potentially produce inapproproate results, and I have not put any safeguards into place concerning this.
+The script could potentially produce inappropriate results, and I have not put any safeguards into place concerning this.
 If you are worried about seeing a certain word with four letters and nonconsecutive vowels, though chances are small, I cannot guarantee that your worst nightmare won't become a reality!

 You can use, modify, and distribute this in any way you like if you feel so inclined...